InnovateForVegas/.github/profile/README.md

  GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with github.
+ You should have received a copy of the GNU General Public License along with .github.
 If not, see <http://www.gnu.org/licenses/>.
 -->

 # Welcome to Innovate for Vegas Foundation on GitHub